Sunday Worship.

 Each week brings its own pattern of places, preachers, and worship styles, and the details for the coming Sunday are always shown clearly on the poster below.
 However you choose to join us you are very much part of the life and worship of Fife Coastal Trinity.

-Service Details for April
+Service Details for July across Fife Coastal Trinity.

 Weekly Worship Recordings